NanoCommons/user-handbook/docs/FAIRification/FAIRnessScores.md

 ---
 layout: page
-title: FAIRness and data quality scores
+title: FAIRness, completeness, and data quality scores
 permalink: /FAIRification/FAIRnessScores/
 parent: FAIRification
 description_long: Documentation of ongoing activities and approaches to evaluate the FAIRness and quality of datasets.